AAPI Month Author Talk

-Scott Kurashige is the director of the Boggs Foundation and author of American Peril; the Violent History of Anti-Asian Racism.
+Scott Kurashige is the President of the Boggs Foundation and author of American Peril; the Violent History of Anti-Asian Racism.

 This probing account shines a new light on the problem of anti-Asian violence and inspires us to build lasting solidarity.